c-sanders/BoostAndQtThreads/README.md

 	moc_TestClass.hpp

 Furthermore, and as far as the author is aware, suffix rules aren't powerful enough to allow us to specify such a scenario.
 Pattern rules can do this, but they are a
-GNU extension, and as a result, the GNU Autptools will complain about them.
+GNU extension, and as a result, the GNU Autotools will complain about them.